 According to Gunner Scott, Executive Director of MTPC, the bill has already made a difference in the lives of Massachusetts’ transgender community.
 Since its passage, discrimination complaints have almost quadrupled.
 This mirrors the trend for the 165 cities and counties in the country that have passed non-discrimination ordinances that include gender identity.
 Complaints tend to rise following implementation of non-discrimination policies because individuals feel empowered and now have a mechanism to challenge unfair workplace discrimination.

 We applaud this tremendous victory for the residents of Massachusetts and congratulate all of those individuals who fought to get this law passed.
-We hope that the continued passage of state protections for the LGBT community will urge the federal government to pass similar legislation.
+We hope that the continued passage of state protections for the LGBTQ community will urge the federal government to pass similar legislation.